 In July 2019, she co-operated with Corny CZ leading the Paddleboard + Yoga Tour in the Czech Republic.

 Since December 2019 to May 2022, she lived in Peru, where she worked in a volunteering program of children´s education and teaching yoga to the public.
 She has cooperated with jungle healers and herbalists as well as animal rights activists.
-Together with Zuzka Bartáková, she has organized yoga retreats with a deep spiritual purification in the Amazon jungle of the Tambopata reservation.
+Together with Zuzka Bartáková, she has organized yoga retreats with a deep spiritual purification in the Amazon jungle of the Tambopata reserve.